-The official notification for the recruitment of Grade A officers has been released by NABARD on July 16, 2021.
+The official notification for the recruitment of Grade A Officers was released by NABARD on July 16, 2021.
 It is always better to start your preparation early so you can stay ahead of the game.
+A good preparation plan along with complete knowledge will surely let you achieve your goal.
 In this article, we will discuss how you should prepare for the Descriptive part of the paper on the section of Economic and Social Issues (ESI).
 We have prepared this article for you covering all the important topics and resources that you need.

 ESI Assessment in NABARD Grade A Exam